CodexLabs/alloy_fugitive/README.md

 This is a fork of Aaron Saunders alloy_fugitive, which is in turn an Alloy port of TiBounty Hunter

-Regardless, What makes this version special is that I have wrapped Calabash-ios with two bash scripts to bring you Cucumber testing with Titanium (and Alloy).
+Regardless, What makes this version special is that I have wrapped Calabash-ios with two bash scripts to bring you Cucumber testing with Alloy.

 ## Setup